voxpupuli/puppet-hiera/REFERENCE.md

 Data type: `Any`

 The path to Puppet's confdir.
-Default: $settings::confdir which should be '/etc/puppetlabs/puppet'

 Default value: `$hiera::params::confdir`